 To John's credit, be it said here, that already before he had thus become officially appointed he had actually made a little start on his own, without salary, only whatever he could make on book sales.
 It was our poor Mother who made his first book-bag, and in other little ways tried to encourage him along.

 You may or may not know that up to this, for quite a good while - years I think - John had been man-servant to (Revd.)
-O'Sullivan.
+O'Sullivan, the Episcolpalian minister.
 His people lived in Burntwood, and John went home on evenings now and again.
 He seemed to have been a sober, serious religious boy as long as I have known him, and one evening while at home his Father and some neighbors were discussing barley and other kindred topics when John took hold of the Bible and said: "I think we'd better read some of this, rather than be so taken up with that barley."

 The conversation ceased, John read a portion, and I suppose did a little expounding, and when finished said if they cared for such he would come the following week and do likewise.
 Of course, it got noised abroad before long, and when the evening came John had quite a crowd from Burntwood district, and a good number even from the town.
 Everyone was delighted so with John's performance that it became a weekly institution straight away; for how long I cannot remember but I believe he left Mr. O'Sullivan to devote his life entirely to the "Lord's Work" as he regarded it, taking with him, as already mentioned, his bag and books.